splorp/newtontalk-faq/newtontalk-faq.md

 From 2001 and 2007, the online hosting was graciously provided by [Bill Shamam](https://shamam.com/).

 ## Release Notes

+### 08 February 2021

++ Additional editing and clarification of ‘Mailing List Settings’

 ### 06 February 2021